JorgenBrattang/staying-healthy/README.md

 ## <u>Content</u>
 The main content came from these different sites:
-- <a href="https://www.health.harvard.edu/staying-healthy/the-importance-of-stretching" title="Link to Harvard Medical School" rel="nofollow" target="_blank">Harvard Medical School</a>
+- <a href="https://www.health.harvard.edu/staying-healthy/the-importance-of-stretching" title="Link to Harvard Medical School" rel="nofollow">Harvard Medical School</a>
-- <a href="https://www.spine-health.com/slideshow/slideshow-4-easy-stretches-neck-and-shoulder-pain?showall=true" title="Link to Veritas Health" rel="nofollow" target="_blank">Veritas Health</a>
+- <a href="https://www.spine-health.com/slideshow/slideshow-4-easy-stretches-neck-and-shoulder-pain?showall=true" title="Link to Veritas Health" rel="nofollow">Veritas Health</a>
-- <a href="https://www.elevatenutrition.com/13-major-muscle-groups-body-functions/" title="Link to Elevate" rel="nofollow" target="_blank">Elevate</a>
+- <a href="https://www.elevatenutrition.com/13-major-muscle-groups-body-functions/" title="Link to Elevate" rel="nofollow">Elevate</a>
-- The Logo in the header and the social icons in the footer were taken from <a href="https://fontawesome.com/" title="Link to Font Awesome" rel="nofollow" target="_blank">Font Awesome</a>
+- The Logo in the header and the social icons in the footer were taken from <a href="https://fontawesome.com/" title="Link to Font Awesome" rel="nofollow">Font Awesome</a>
-- The fonts used were taken from <a href="https://fonts.google.com/" title="Link to Google Fonts" rel="nofollow" target="_blank">Google Fonts</a>
+- The fonts used were taken from <a href="https://fonts.google.com/" title="Link to Google Fonts" rel="nofollow">Google Fonts</a>

 ## <u>Media</u>